-Imagine that it is three years from now, and you are telling a friend how you survived those tough years when your mother had AIDS.
+Imagine that it is three years from now, and you are telling a friend how you survived those tough years after your parent died.

 What would they say?

 Here is an example:

 "Those were really difficult times.
 It tore me up to see my mother like that.
 How did I survive?
 Well, first I had faith in myself.
 I knew that no matter what happened I had the strength and could make it.
 Second, I had great friends.
 They really helped me."